 The distributions of the Rasch item logits (item difficulty estimates) and student performance are shown on the item difficulty-student performance map presented in Figure 2.
 This graphic illustrates the location of student performance and item difficulty on the same scale, along with their respective distributions and cut scores (indicated by the horizontal dotted lines).
 The figure shows more difficult items and higher examinee performance at the top and lower performance and easier items at the bottom.
+Figure 2 also demonstrates that measurement precision tends to be higher at the critical cut scores based on a concentration of items and students at these locations.

-Figure 2 Student Performance Map: Regents Examination in Algebra I (Common Core)
+Figure 2 Student Performance Map: Regents Examination in Geometry (Common Core)